 - At the tissue level, capillaries drain blood into venules.
-These are very small veins, which as they return to the heart merge into larger veins.
+These are very small veins, which as they return to the heart merge into larger ones.

 - Eventually they reach either the Superior Vena Cava (if returning from tissues and organs above the heart), or the Inferior Vena Cava (if returning from tissues and organs below to the heart).

 - The Inferior Vena Cava is larger than the Superior Vena Cava.
 These two large arteries merge and return blood to the right atrium of the heart.

 The structure of veins is similar to that of arteries, again consisting of three layers:

 - Tunica Adventitia: This is the strong outer covering of arteries and veins which consists of connective tissues, collagen, and elastic fibres.

 - Tunica Media: This is the middle layer and consists of smooth muscle and elastic fibres.